voteliquid/blog/_posts/2017-07-04-running-liquid-democracy-candidates.md

 In this way, a single district can now democratically choose to [upgrade their representation](/2017/10/27/liquid-democracy-is-not-direct-democracy/).
 And it only takes 51% of the voters.

-**This gives us a grassroots way to try liquid democracy in our real governments, without any legal changes, with much lower risk than a top-down amendment.**
+**This gives us a grassroots way to bring liquid democracy to our real governments, without any legal changes, with much lower risk than a top-down amendment.**

 --------